vascokk/vascokk.github.com/source/_posts/2012-07-15-erlang-real-time-server-part-3-putting-them-together.markdown

 published: true
 ---

-Need for load-balancing
+The need for load-balancing
 -----------------------

-As you have probably noted in the [Part 2](http://vas.io/blog/2012/06/06/erlang-real-time-server-part-2-aggregation/) we always send Riak commands to only one node.
-That doesn't seem to be right, so, what about some load balancing solution?
-There are two ways to solving this:
+As you have probably noted in [Part 2](http://vas.io/blog/2012/06/06/erlang-real-time-server-part-2-aggregation/) we always send Riak commands to one of the nodes.
+That doesn't seem to be right, so, what about some load balancing?
+There are at least two ways to solve this:

-- sending command from Diameter Server to Riak cluster using a load-balancing mechanism, or:
+- send commands from Diameter Server to Riak cluster in load-balanced fashion, or:
-- sending (load-balanced) Diameter messages directly to the cluster, in which case we need the _diaserver_ application to reside on the nodes running the Riak cluster.
+- couple Diameter server with  RiakCore application in one node and send Diameter messages directly to the RiakCluster in a load-balanced fashion.

 If we choose the first approach, we can use HTTP or ProtocolBuffer interface to access Riak from _diaserver_ and use some HTTP/TCP proxy to load-balance the requests (e.g. HAProxy is a good one).
-The inconvenience here comes from the fact that we have to write a separate HTTP POST requests or implement a PB interface.
-The last one is probably a good idea for a future blog post.
+The inconvenience here comes from the fact that we have to write a separate HTTP POST requests or implement a PB interface for every Diameter command.
+(But, this is probably a good idea for a future blog post)

-In the second case we can use a Diameter Relay/Forward agent to distribute Diameter messages among the cluster or (again) a TCP proxy, since one of the Diameter transports is TCP.
-For the sake of simplicity I'll use the latest approach.
+In the second case we can use a Diameter Relay/Forward agent to distribute Diameter messages among the cluster or (again) a TCP proxy, since one of the possible Diameter transports is TCP.
+For the sake of simplicity I'll use this approach.

 First of all, as our applications will be running on the same Riak cluster, I'll change the _diaserver_ callback module.
 At the moment this module is responsible for creating the Diameter Accounting Answer message.
 Instead, I'll just make a call to aggregation:accounting() function with parameter - the Diameter Accounting Request.